 Things to remember

-- A case manager looks after your interests while you are a client of public mental health services.
+- A case manager is an individual appointed to help you with your recovery while you are a client of public mental health services.

-- The case manager will prepare an individual service plan setting out your goals and strategies.
+- The case manager will prepare an individual service plan with you setting out your goals and strategies.

-- This plan will be developed by you and case your case manager.
-Your family or carer may be consulted if you are a young person, or if you consent to their involvement.
+- A plan will be developed by you and your case manager.
+Your nominated person, family or carer may be consulted if you are a young person, or if you consent to their involvement.

 - Your case manager may look at areas causing stress in your daily life and how you can manage them.